Truckload Advance Payment

 After saving the payment, an Alert will be appended to the shipment indicating that an Advanced Payment exists.

-An alert will be appended to the shipment to indicate that an Advanced Payment exists.
+An alert will be appended to the shipment to indicate an Advanced Payment exists.

 Advance Payment in the Approve Bills Page

-When the bill is approved, on the Approve Bills Page, if an Advanced Payment exists, it will be indicated in the Advanced Payment column.
-Bill payment will be automatically associated with the bill once it is approved.
+When the bill is approved, the Advanced Payment column on the Approve Bills Page will indicate if an Advanced Payment exists.
+Once the bill is approved, the payment will be automatically associated with it.

 PS: Please note that the load must be delivered.